-1 AREA ELEMENT Unsatisfactory (0) Satisfactory (1) Exceptional (2) I. Knowledge and Competencies 1.
-Coursework GPA below 3.0 or 2 grades below B, or dropped multiple courses GPA 3.0 - 3.5 GPA above 3.5 2.
+ADEA DI DIMBNIO U-sotisfoctory (0) Catisfactary (1) Evertical (2) I. Knowledge and Competencies 1.
+Coursework Unsatisfactory (0) GPA below 3.0 or 2 grades below B, or dropped multiple courses Satisfactory (1) GPA 3.0 - 3.5 GPA above 3.5 2.
 Attainment of Minimum Levels of Achievement Below 80% MLA in any area At least 80% MLA in all areas 3.
 Required Competency Examination Has not taken or has obtained a failing score of the FTCE Subject Area Test (SAE) in School Psychology Has passed the FTCE Subject Area Test (SAE) in School Psychology and/or the Praxis II School Psychologist exam and has forwarded scores to program office 4.
 Applied Assessment and Interventions Practica / Elective Practicum / Elective Internship in School Psychology Remediation Required Rating of below a 4 on any Profession Wide Competency element OR An average score below 80% on any of the nine PWCs Rating (on most recent evaluation) of at least 4 on all Profession Wide Competency elements AND An average score of at least 80% on all of the nine PWCs Rating (on most recent evaluation) of 4.5 or above in 5 on all Profession Wide Competency elements AND An average score of at least 90% on all of the nine PWCs NOTE: Elements are denoted with an asterisk.
 AREA TOTA L:/7